oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 - type `$['$defs'].full_product_name_t..product_identification_helper..purls`: If a `$['$defs'].full_product_name_t..product_identification_helper..purl` is given,
   the CSAF 2.0 to CSAF 2.1 Converter SHALL convert it into the first item of the corresponding `purls` array.
+- type `$['$defs'].full_product_name_t..product_identification_helper..sbom_urls`:
+  The CSAF 2.0 to CSAF 2.1 Converter SHALL keep the order of the items during the conversion.
+  If a value occurs multiple times, the CSAF 2.0 to CSAF 2.1 Converter SHALL convert only the first one and therefore making sure that all items are unique.
 - type `$['$defs'].full_product_name_t..product_identification_helper..serial_numbers[*]`:

   > The values were implicitly open ended in CSAF 2.0 which resulted in ambiguity.